What Do Dredge Operator Do?

 Example of Dredge Operator Job Operate dredge to remove sand, gravel, or other materials in order to excavate and maintain navigable channels in waterways.

-A Day in the Life of a Dredge Operator
+Daily Life Of a Dredge Operator

 - Lower anchor poles to verify depths of excavations, using winches, or scan depth gauges to determine depths of excavations.